timmons1234/IDS6938-SimulationTechniques/Homework2/Readme.md

     - f) serious take away here, the first row is 0.
     - g) i had the program print the matrix and regexed it into excel. from there i was able to troubleshoot and clear up any issues
     - h) it takes significantly less rolls to complete when you add in this transition points.
+        - potentially you can also fail to complete a game by continually hitting snakes.
     - i) It would be interesting to see the results of just snakes, or just ladders
 - d) is this a game?
     - a) we've discussed this in class a couple times.